Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Definable filtrations and stable canonical rules

 \item $V'(p) = \{[x]_{\Theta'}: x \in V(p)\}$ for $p \in \Theta'$ and $V'(p) = \emp$ for $p \notin \Theta'$, \item $xRy$ implies $[x]_{\Theta'} R' [y]_{\Theta'}$, \item if $[x]_{\Theta'} R' [y]_{\Theta'}$ then ($y \models \phi$ implies $x \models \Dia \phi$ for $\Dia \phi \in \Theta$). \end{enumerate} We also call $\X'$ a \emph{definable filtration of $\X$ for $\Theta$ through $\Theta'$}. \end{definition}

 We drop the subscript $\Theta'$ when it is clear from the context.
-Note that the extended set $\Theta'$ of formulas is used to construct the quotient $X'$, while the fourth requirement on the relation $R'$ is determined by $\Theta$.
-A standard filtration through is always a definable filtration by taking $\Theta' = \Theta$.
+A standard filtration through $\Theta$ is always a definable filtration by taking $\Theta' = \Theta$.
+However, a definable filtration for $\Theta$ through $\Theta'$ is different from a filtration through $\Theta'$, as in the former, the extended set $\Theta'$ of formulas is used to construct the quotient $X'$, while the fourth requirement on the relation $R'$ is determined by $\Theta$.
+This distinction is important, as we will see in \Cref{Rem mismatch}.

 Each equivalence class of $\sim_{\Theta'}$ can be represented as